tair-opensource/RedisShake/README.md

     - 1: this command is not allowed to pass
     - 2: this command should not appear, and let redis-shake exit with an error
 - db_id: redirected db_id

+### Custom convert key

+Refer to `converter/converter_key.lua` to create a new lua script, and implement the converter function in the lua script.
+The arguments of the function are:

+- key: key in command

+The return value is:

+- converted key

 # Contribution